 But we got there.
 Boqueron Beach is a holiday village on the edge of a protected bay.
 (According to the US census, the people in this area of the island are the most likely to identify as having native ancestry.)

 We arrived eight days after the Festival of the Three Kings but Boqueron was still celebrating.

-On our way to the beach, we ducked into a beach-front bar and the owner explained how the there would be a street party that evening.
-We had planned to returned to old San Juan but the idea of salsa on a street, a few feet from the lapping bay was plenty reason to stay.
+On our way to the beach, we ducked into a beach-front bar and the owner explained how there would be a street party that evening.
+We had planned to return to old San Juan but the idea of salsa on a street, a few feet from the lapping bay was plenty of reason to stay.